microsoft/vision-evaluation/README.md

 - **Multilabel classification**: Average precision, Precision/recall/precision@k/threshold, where k and threshold can be very problem-specific
 - **Object detection**: mAP@IoU=30 and mAP@IoU=50
 - **Image caption**: Bleu, METEOR, ROUGE-L, CIDEr, SPICE

+## Additional Requirements

+The image caption evaluators requires Jave Runtime Environment (JRE) (Java 1.8.0).
+This is not required for other evaluators.